sjackman/resume/README.md

 #### 1998–2004—BASc Computer Engineering—Simon Fraser University

 First class honours scholarship student in computer engineering.
-Completed an honours undergraduate thesis and two full years of co-op work experience at three companies.
+Completed an honours undergraduate thesis and two years of co-op work experience at three companies.
 GPA 3.85

 ## Work Experience

 #### 2008–2012—Computational biologist—BC Cancer Genome Sciences Centre

-Developed the genome sequence assembly software package, ABySS.
+Developed the genome sequence assembly software package, ABySS, implemented in C++.
 This heavily parallel and distributed software system, which uses both MPI and OpenMP for parallel computation, was the first system to assemble a human genome using short-read sequencing technology.

 #### 2004–2007—Embedded firmware developer—Pathway Connectivity Inc.

-Developed the firmware for Pathway's product line of small, low-cost lighting control devices.
-These small devices, which use Atmel's AVR and ARM microcontrollers, convert between a variety of lighting-control protocols.
-Modernized the lighting control industry in developing a device to adapt legacy lighting control equipment to Ethernet.
-This industry-changing product, the Pathport, won an award for best new product at the industry trade show, Lighting Dimensions International.
+Developed the firmware for Pathway's product line of lighting control devices.
+These devices, which use Atmel's AVR and ARM microcontrollers, convert between a variety of lighting-control protocols.
+Modernized the lighting control industry in developing a device, the Pathport, to adapt legacy serial equipment to an Ethernet network.
+This device won an award for best new product at the industry trade show, Lighting Dimensions International.

 #### 2002 May—Co-op work experience—Vortek Industries Ltd.